 The Legislative Open Records Act requires that legislative records be open to inspection at all times during normal business hours of the Legislature and that any person has the right to inspect any legislative record, except as specified.
 Existing law defines legislative records to mean any writing prepared on or after December 2, 1974, that contains information relating to the conduct of the public's business prepared, owned, used, or retained by the Legislature.
-This bill would prohibit a Member of the Legislature, legislative officer, standing, joint, or select committee or subcommittee of the Senate and Assembly, or agency or employee of the Legislature from creating or sending a legislative record using a nonofficial electronic messaging system unless the Member of the Legislature, legislative officer, standing, joint, or select committee of the Senate and Assembly, or agency or employee of the legislative record to an official electronic messaging system unless the Member of the Legislature, legislative officer, standing, joint, or select committee of the Senate and Assembly, or agency or employee of the Legislature sends a copy of the legislative record to an official electronic messaging system, as specified.
+This bill would prohibit a Member of the Legislature, legislative officer, standing, joint, or select committee or subcommittee of the Senate and Assembly, or agency or employee of the Legislature from creating or sending a legislative record using a nonofficial electronic messaging system unless the Member of the Legislature, legislative officer, standing, joint, or select committee or subcommittee of the Senate and Assembly, or agency or employee of the Legislature sends a copy of the legislative record to an official electronic messaging system, as specified.

 The California Constitution requires local agencies, for the purpose of ensuring public access to the meetings of public bodies and the writings of public officials and agencies, to comply with a statutory enactment that amends or enacts laws relating to public records or open meetings and contains findings demonstrating that the enactment furthers the constitutional requirements relating to this purpose.
 This bill would make a legislative finding to that effect.